vincenthuang0908/Stock-Tracker/README.md

 **4. Run the Project**

-Launch the project using Live Server or your preferred web server.
-You can now track stock prices in real-time!
+Use the following command in terminal to launch the project:

+python3 app.py

+This command runs the Python file app.py, which starts the Flask web server.
+Once the server is running, you can access the Real Time Stock Tracker in your web browser and track stock prices in real time.

 Enjoy!